 Curated with and presented by Agnès Houghton-Boyle.

-Content Warning: some films in this programme contain explicit content and deal with issues of sex work, substance abuse, and suicide.
+Content Warning: Some of the films in this programme contain explicit content and deal with issues of sexual abuse, child sexual abuse, sex work, substance abuse and suicide.

 Jasmine Hirst, 2006, 21 min